Academic Catalog

 Research Tables should focus on multidisciplinary issues of interest to participants who are committed to sustained intellectual exploration within the liberal arts.
 Research Tables may vary in scope, ranging from limited undertakings similar to reading groups (e.g., locally-based members, one-year time frame) to more ambitious projects (e.g., one or more outside faculty members, travel component, up to a three-year time frame).
 All Research Tables must culminate in a focused symposium that brings other scholars and practitioners to Denison.
 Research Table members must complete a final report summarizing the Research Table’s focus, activities, and outcomes in terms of student learning and faculty research.

 Students in good academic standing may be invited by faculty sponsors to participate in a Research Table.
-Calls for new Research Tables are put out intermittently so that there are no more than four Research Tables running at any given time.
+Calls for new Research Tables are put out intermittently so that there are no more than three Research Tables running at any given time.
 Proposals are reviewed by the SRGC.